cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

     play: cogment run start && docker-compose run launcher
 ```

 To run one of these commands, the Cogment CLI command `run` must be used, e.g.: `cogment run start`.
-And as such there is no problem differentiating between `cogment run generate` and `cogment generate` (the latter is the builtin CLI command, and the former is the command defined in the `cogment.yaml` file).
+And as such there is no problem differentiating between `cogment run generate` and `cogment generate` (the latter is the built-in CLI command, and the former is the command defined in the spec file).

 ## Trial